snipebin/rollup-plugin-esbuild/README.md

 - `include` and `exclude` can be `String | RegExp | Array[...String|RegExp]`, when supplied it will override default values.
 - It uses `jsxFactory`, `jsxFragmentFactory` and `target` options from your `tsconfig.json` as default values.

+### Source Map

+This plugin always outputs sourcemap but you will also need to enable `output.sourcemap` in your Rollup config.

 ### Declaration File